artembatura/hot-accept-webpack-plugin/README.md

 #### Example (specific file)

-For example, we have following file structure
+For example, we have the following file structure

 ```
 src/index.js